Category:

 During the Second World War, the site became a weapon and fuel base, which led to a rapid expansion of the railway network in this area.
 Transports were growing rapidly in all possible directions.
 Eventually This caused an urgent need to expand shunting yards and increase the capacity of the lines.
 The Germans build new, larger turntables and workshops enabling the operation of steam locomotives.
 Lokomotywownia Pyskowice was an important hub for the Third Reich, in fact, they wanted to create one of the largest railway junctions in this part of Europe.

 In June 1999, the line Zabrze Mikulczyce-Pyskowice is closed for freight traffic.
 One year later, the Pyskowice Miasta passenger line is closed.
-Two years after its closure, the yard went bankrupt, as a result the line is dismantled in June 2004.
+Two years after the train company closed it, the yard went bankrupt, as a result the line is dismantled in June 2004.
 Not much later, the yard is overgrown by nature.
 Today, railway enthusiasts rent the hall and opened a museum for steam engines.
 They renovate both old rusty steam engines and their infrastructure, giving them a second life.
 Legal visits are possible after making an appointment.
-Photos of ‘Lokomotywownia Pyskowice’ were taken in 2015.
+I took these photos of ‘Lokomotywownia Pyskowice’ in 2015.

 Built 1902